Darrell Bevell, Tom Cable firings will mean nothing if Seahawks don’t upgrade roster

-Caches have more impact on a football score than they do in any other major professional sport.
+Coaches have more impact on a football score than they do in any other major professional sport.
 But this is still a game that comes down to talent — a sport that requires difference makers.
 And the Seahawks don’t have enough of those.
 At least for now they don’t.

 This should be viewed as nothing more than a start.
 They were necessary moves for the team, and cathartic moves for its fans, but the overhaul isn’t close to complete.